exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 > 4.

 ### Step 3:Query the Results
 Visit https://demo.mpcstats.org/.
-It might take around 5 minutes for results to be updated.
+It might take 5~10 minutes for results to be updated.

-### Need Help?
-- Having trouble?
-Contact us on [Telegram](https://t.me/mpcstats)

 ### Troubleshooting
 Common issues: